 Understanding dominant frequency ranges

 The dominant frequency range of a musical instrument provides further insight into its tonal characteristics.
 By identifying the primary frequencies at which the instrument resonates, musicians can make informed decisions about instrument placement, tuning, and EQ adjustments to enhance its presence and clarity within a mix.
-This knowledge is precious in ensemble settings, where multiple instruments interact and blend their sounds to create a cohesive musical experience.
+This knowledge is precious in group settings, where multiple instruments interact and blend their sounds to create a cohesive musical experience.

 The dominant frequency range for musical instruments refers to the primary frequencies at which the instrument resonates or produces sound most prominently.
 It indicates the fundamental pitch or pitches around which the instrument's sound is centered.
-Musicians and audio engineers use a dominant frequency range to tune, mix, and arrange music, ensuring each instrument occupies its own sonic space within the composition.
+Musicians and audio engineers use a dominant frequency range to tune, mix, and arrange music, ensuring each instrument occupies its own space within the composition.

 Loudness ratings of instruments